coingaming/moon_flutter_icons/README.md

 ## FAQs

-### What does the number signify in the icons names?
+### What does the number signify in the icon name?

-The numbers in the icon signify the intended size of the icons where they look the best.
+The number in the icon name is an indication of the intended size of the icon where it looks the best.

+### Why are the icons too low on mobile web browsers?

+If that is the case then you need to use the canvaskit renderer when building for web.
+HTML renderer has issues with font rendering (some have been open for years on Flutter GitHub issues).